 70) Crazy Man’s Handcuffs – David Copperfield

 Not really known for his close up magic, David Copperfield often performs small pieces with a lead in to a bigger piece.
-I was going to include Michael Ammar here who made Arthur Setterington’s Crazy Man’s Handcuff rubber card trick famous (especially amongst magicians), but I couldn’t actually find a video of him doing it.
+I was going to include Michael Ammar here who made Arthur Setterington’s Crazy Man’s Handcuff elastic band trick famous (especially amongst magicians), but I couldn’t actually find a video of him doing it.
 So, Copperfield will have to do 🙂

 69) Sands of The Dessert – Luis De Matos

-Portuguese magician Luis De Matos really makes a this trick something of a miracle.
-I’ve seen some magicians do this and not be that impressed, but Luis gives it the focus it deserves.
+Portuguese magician Luis De Matos really makes this magic trick something of a miracle.
+I’ve seen some magicians do this and not be that impressed.
+Luis gives it the focus it deserves.
 It’s an odd illusion but that doesn’t mean it isn’t brilliant.
 3 different coloured sands are mixed together clearly in a bowl of water.
 Then, one at a time, he manages to reach in and take out one colour at a time.

 68) Coins Through Table – Lu Chen